hopelessRomant/rustCraft/chapter10/README.md

 Then you’ll learn how to use traits to define behavior in a generic way.
 You can combine traits with generic types to constrain a generic type to accept only those types that have a particular behavior, as opposed to just any type.

 Finally, we’ll discuss *lifetimes*: a variety of generics that give the compiler information about how references relate to each other.
 Lifetimes allow us to give the compiler enough information about borrowed values so that it can ensure references will be valid in more situations than it could without our help.

+## Lifetime Annotation Syntax

+Lifetime annotations don’t change how long any of the references live.
+Rather, they describe the relationships of the lifetimes of multiple references to each other without affecting the lifetimes.
+Just as functions can accept any type when the signature specifies a generic type parameter, functions can accept references with any lifetime by specifying a generic lifetime parameter.